-Florida Friebus was a stage and TV actress and writer best known for her role as the mother of Dobie Gillis in The Dobie Gillis Show.
-Dana Hall was both a school and a home to Florida.
+Florida Friebus was a stage and TV actor and writer best known for her role as the mother of Dobie Gillis in the popular TV series The Many Lives of Dobie Gillis.
+Dana Hall was both a home and a school to Florida.
 When she was eight years old, her father, actor Theodore Friebus, died suddenly.
 Her mother Clementine, who had studied at Dana for one year in 1907, had no means of support.
 She realized that her talents as a mother and homemaker might be of some use and applied for a position as a housemother at the Dana Hall Schools.
 Helen Temple Cooke, a great fan of the theater and an admirer of Theodore Friebus, was delighted to have Clementine as a housemother at Tenacre and to have Florida study at Tenacre.

 Florida quickly took part in dramatic presentations.
 Her first acting part was that of the little boy who rode the Yule Log in the Christmas Pageant.
 In 1921, she participated in the very first celebration of the Christmas Pageant, now called Revels, playing the part of the lame boy who discovers he is healed after accompanying St. Francis to midnight mass on Christmas Eve.
 Florida remembers two teachers who were a big influence on her life, Mabel Hill and Mabel Jenkins.
 Mabel Hill was a history teacher at both Tenacre and Dana Hall.
 She grew up in Concord and had often been to the home of Ralph Waldo Emerson.
 Miss Hill took her students to Concord to show them Emerson’s house and other homes where Paul Revere had knocked, and she then had them fight a mock Battle of Lexington on the very field where the original battle took place.
 Mabel Jenkins taught English at Dana Hall.
 Like Miss Hill, she was very interested in our country’s heritage and taught the girls about the Constitution and the Bill of Rights and that in the United States one is free to think, say, and do what ever one wishes as long as one doesn’t interfere with the right of others to do the same.
 Florida remarked that her background at Dana Hall in political history, music, art, drama, languages, and literature served as, “…nourishment for my life as a actress, which I felt and still feel was well-grounded at Dana Hall.”